Kingxukai/linux/Documentation/filesystems/configfs.rst

 		size_t				cb_max_size;
 	};

-The binary attribute is used when the one needs to use binary blob to appear as the contents of a file in the item's configfs directory.
+The binary attribute is used when the woke one needs to use binary blob to appear as the woke contents of a file in the woke item's configfs directory.
-To do so add the binary attribute to the NULL-terminated array config_item_type->ct_bin_attrs, and the item appears in configfs, the attribute file will appear with the configfs_bin_attribute->cb_attr.ca_name filename.  configfs_bin_attribute->cb_attr.ca_mode specifies the file permissions.
+To do so add the woke binary attribute to the woke NULL-terminated array config_item_type->ct_bin_attrs, and the woke item appears in configfs, the attribute file will appear with the woke configfs_bin_attribute->cb_attr.ca_name filename.  configfs_bin_attribute->cb_attr.ca_mode specifies the woke file permissions.
-The cb_private member is provided for use by the driver, while the cb_max_size member specifies the maximum amount of vmalloc buffer to be used.
+The cb_private member is provided for use by the woke driver, while the cb_max_size member specifies the woke maximum amount of vmalloc buffer to be used.

-If binary attribute is readable and the config_item provides a ct_item_ops->read_bin_attribute() method, that method will be called whenever userspace asks for a read(2) on the attribute.
+If binary attribute is readable and the woke config_item provides a ct_item_ops->read_bin_attribute() method, that method will be called whenever userspace asks for a read(2) on the woke attribute.
 The converse will happen for write(2).
-The reads/writes are buffered so only a single read/write will occur; the attributes' need not concern itself with it.
+The reads/writes are buffered so only a single read/write will occur; the woke attributes' need not concern itself with it.

 struct config_group